How to watch the 2024/25 Champions League knockout rounds on TV

 The tournament still ends with knockout rounds, but the format change mainly affects the early stages by eliminating the old group system.

-2024/25 Champions League: Round of 16 results
+2024/25 Champions League: Quarter-final results

 2024/25 Champions League: Teams